SirScott/twisted/docs/core/howto/threading.rst

 When we run some code, we often want to know what its result was.
 For this, Twisted provides two methods: :api:`twisted.internet.threads.deferToThread <deferToThread>` and :api:`twisted.internet.threads.blockingCallFromThread <blockingCallFromThread>`, defined in the ``twisted.internet.threads`` module.

-To get a result from some blocking code back into the reactor thread, we can use :api:`twisted.internet.threads.deferToThread <deferToThread>` to execute it instead of callFromThread.
+To get a result from some blocking code back into the reactor thread, we can use :api:`twisted.internet.threads.deferToThread <deferToThread>` to execute it instead of callFromThread.:

     from twisted.internet import reactor, threads